Bylaws last updated August 21, 2021

-A Quorum for the Annual Meeting or any special meeting shall consist of at least 50 members of member societies representing among them at least 15 member societies.
+A Quorum for the Annual Meeting or any special meeting shall consist of at least 50 members of Member Communities representing among them at least 15 Member Communities.

 ARTICLE IX – SPECIAL FUNDS

+Section 2.
 The property of the Pacific Southwest District is irrevocably dedicated to religious purposes.
-On dissolution of the District all its property, real or personal, subject to all just and legal claims upon it, will be transferred to the Unitarian Universalist Association or its successor.
+On dissolution of the District all its property, real or personal, subject to all just and legal claims upon it, will be transferred to the successor of the Pacific Southwest District or to the Unitarian Universalist Association or its successor.

 ARTICLE XI – AMENDMENTS

 Section 1.
-Amendments to these By-Laws may be proposed by a majority vote of the Board of Trustees; or by petition of not less than 20 members of member societies representing among them not less than one tenth of the member societies of the District.
+Amendments to these By-Laws may be proposed by a majority vote of the Board of Trustees; or by petition of not less than 20 members of Member Communities representing among them not less than one tenth of the Member Communities of the District.

 Section 2.
-All amendments proposed by the Board of Trustees, or by petition shall be submitted to the secretary of the Board of Trustees no later than 90 days before the business meeting at PSWD Bylaws, rev. as of April 27, 2013 page 6 of 6 which they are to be voted on.
-The secretary shall notify all societies of the District of proposed amendments at least 45 days before that meeting.
+All amendments proposed by the Board of Trustees, or by petition shall be submitted to the secretary of the Board of Trustees no later than 90 days before the business meeting at which they are to be voted on.
+The secretary shall notify all Member Communities of the District of proposed amendments at least 45 days before that meeting.

 Section 3.
 Proposed By-Law amendments will be adopted by the assembly at a business meeting if a quorum is present and if two thirds of those present and voting so order.